Demessifier/demessifier-gui/README.md

 ## Workflow

 - Before committing, execute `npm run checklist` to run all tests and build
-- For development, switch the `DEVELOPMENT` constant to `true` in `provider/development-environment.ts`
 - When testing local changes in an app that depends on this package, one of the following is necessary after doing the changes here:
   - With building the package